frontlinesms/industry-signup-pages/root-checklist/checklist.md

 - [ ] Site load-time is reasonable
 - [ ] Adequate text-to-background contrast across the whole page
 - [ ] Font size and spacing easy to read
-- [ ] Images have appropriate ALT tags
 - [ ] Site has a custom Not-Found/404 page